Abraham P. Stephens

-Abraham P. Stephens (February 18, 1796 – November 25, 1859) was an American politician who served one term as a U.S. Representative from New York from 1851 to 1853.
+Abraham P. Stephens (February 18, 1796 – November 25, 1859) was an American businessman and politician who served one term as a U.S. Representative from New York from 1851 to 1853.

 Biography

-Born near New City, New York, Stephens was educated locally, owned a store near Rockland Lake and served as Postmaster.
+Born near New City, New York, Stephens was educated locally, owned a store near Rockland Lake and served as postmaster.

+War of 1812

 During the War of 1812 he was a member of the New York Militia, attaining the rank of Corporal in Captain Theunis Cooper's Company of Colonel Benjamin J. Gurnee's Regiment, which served at Harlem Heights from September to December 1814.

+Business career

 Stephens was active in other businesses, including the Sing Sing and Rockland Lake Ferry Company.
 From 1825 to 1828 he was Sheriff of Rockland County.
 He was a Justice of the Peace and Chairman of the Rockland County Democratic Party.

 Congress

 Stephens was elected as a Democrat to the Thirty-second Congress (March 4, 1851 – March 3, 1853).